 Source: http://fontmap.ideo.com/, Organizing the World of Fonts with AI.

-In most cases I link to the original data sources.
+In most cases, I link to the original data sources.
 But let me know if you find any broken links.
-I have created an archive, so I can replace some links from my own resources in case of need.
+I have created an archive so that I can replace some links from my resources in case of need.